Curriculum Vitae: CV 2018.pdf

 (6) “The Bad is Last but does not Last: Metaphysics IX.9” (co-authored with Ron Polansky), Oxford Studies in Ancient Philosophy 31, 2006, 233–42.
 This paper shows that Aristotle’s Θ.9 argument that bad actualities are posterior to potentiality is valid, even though it apparently conflates priority in worth and priority in nature.

 My current projects include:

 (1) An analysis of the structure of M–N. The last two books of the Metaphysics are often treated as a mere appendix, and the consensus has long been that they are quite scattered.
 I show that the task Aristotle sets for himself in M–N is an important one, and that these two books form an organized unity (specifically, that they carry out, each in turn, the three inquiries outlined in M.1).

-(2) A consideration of the nature of Aristotelian mathematical objects.
+(2) An argument about the nature of Aristotelian mathematical objects.
+I develop an interpretation of Aristotle's philosophy of mathematics, taking into account both his texts and then-current geometrical practices.
 I argue that for Aristotle, mathematical objects are in sensible bodies, but not in a partlike way.
 Rather, they are combinations of properties (πάθη) of sensible things.
 This interpretation has implications for Aristotle's notion of intelligible matter (ὕλη νοητή).